eylles/shed/readme.md

 - [ ] write bash completion scripts
 - [ ] write zsh completion scripts
 - [ ] draw a logo/icon for shed to use in the repo

+## DO NOT USE THE GIT MASTER EVER!

+the git master is unstable and may break without notice, always use shed from a release tag.